SwissTierrasColombia/Asistente-LADM-COL-docs/src/cadastre/Surveying_and_Representation.rst

 |

-    b.
-From another QGIS layer/table (setting a field mapping)
+    2. From another QGIS layer/table (setting a field mapping)

     Choose this option to open a window that allows you to import data from a source layer into the *LADM_COL* **puntolindero** layer.